donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 -   **Good linguistic quality**\
     The closing section should read smoothly and leave a coherent final impression.

-### Balance between introduction and conclusion
+### Balance between Introduction and Conclusion

-When reading the introduction and conclusion together, they should form a coherent pair that frames the entire paper effectively:
+When reading the introduction and conclusion together, they should form a **coherent pair** that frames the entire paper effectively:
 *  The introduction sets up the research problem, stating what questions will be answered
 *  The conclusion provides clear answers to those questions.

 **👉 Classical imbalances:** The conclusions answers non-stated questions, or the introduction includes questions which have not been answered in the conclusion.

-## 1.5 Argumentation: Clear, logical and well-supported
+## 1.5 Argumentation: Clear, Logical and Well-Supported

-In oder to ensure **clear, logical and well-supported argumentation**, focus on the following aspects:
+To ensure **clear, logical and well-supported argumentation**, focus on the following aspects:

-### Understandability
+### Readability

 -   **Clear and simple language**\
     Ideas should be expressed in a straightforward and accessible way, ensuring readers can follow the argumentation.